Oven roasted vegetables have a deep, naturally sweet, concentrated flavor. They require little effort and a minimum of fat.

 Chili Peppers can oven roasted in the same manner.
 Use sturdy large jalapeño, Serrano and poblanos

-Roasted Tomatoes: Use Roma (plum) tomatoes or large cherry tomatoes.
-Regular tomatoes are a little to juicy for roasting.
+Use Roma (plum) tomatoes or large cherry tomatoes.
+Regular tomatoes are a little too juicy for roasting.
 Cut tomatoes in half lengthwise.
 Place on baking sheet in a single layer and drizzle with olive oil and season with a little salt and pepper.

 Roasted Onions: All onions are good for roasting; red, yellow or white.
 Also use cipoline and shallots.
 Make sure the onions are firm with no blemishes or dark spots.
 Remove excess or loosened skins but do not peel.